Home is where kids learn and grow, the place where they find love and care, most importantly explore the world around

 Hide All Chemical and Cleaning Material from Children

-If you have storerooms, workshops, or any rooms that are not childproof, keep the room closed and install security door lock or childproof lock to ensure their safety.
+If you have storerooms, workshops, or any rooms that are not childproof, keep the room closed and install a security door lock or childproof lock to ensure their safety.

 Always lock all the medicines on a cabinet after using them and put them higher position than your kids reach.
 Kids love to climb up so, carefully think about it too.

 Buy a First Aid Kit in case of any emergency.
 If an accident happens to your kid, don’t be late to call a nearby hospital or call an expert who will guide you to take proper steps and help you get the appropriate treatment.

 Unload Firearms and Locked Away